A journey towards better Ruby on Rails testing practices

 Avoiding randomness

-I remember being used to having an unjustified fear of explicitness.
+I used to have an unjustified fear of explicitness.
 In factories, I was afraid of defining fixed strings, thinking they wouldn’t represent the diversity of possible inputs.

 factory :user do